External Arbitration Process for Out-of-Network Surprise Bills

 Upon receipt of an arbitration notice, the department will review the request to determine if it qualifies for arbitration pursuant to Section 376.690 RSMo.
 If approved, the party requesting the arbitration will receive written notice from the department advising which arbitration entity was chosen and how to file a request for arbitration with that entity.
 Per the aforementioned statute, our department does not facilitate the filing of an arbitration request.
 Once it is determined the situation qualifies for arbitration under the law, it is incumbent upon the petitioner to file the actual request.
 The cost of arbitration shall be shared equally amongst the petitioner and respondent.
 Claims may be combined into one arbitration request, but only to the extent the claims represent similar circumstances and services provided by the same health care professional.

 20 CSR 400-14.100 requires the department to publish on its website the list of arbitration entities it utilizes for arbitration services.
-Currently, the department utilizes the American Arbitration Association and the American Health Law Association for arbitration requests.
-As required under the statute, the arbitration entity is randomly chosen for each request.
+Currently, the department utilizes the American Health Law Association for arbitration requests.

 For questions regarding arbitration or out-of-network surprise balance bills, please contact the department at: